 - US $40 per 40’ container per day

-(or based on existing rate of shipping line)
+(or based on the existing rate of shipping line)

 B. For LCL (Less Container Load) – the consolidator normally strips shipment at customs bonded warehouse outside of customs zone.
 Warehousing fees are being charged based on the existing rate.

 4. For Air shipments – NO free storage.
-The storage begins upon arrival of shipment at
+The storage begins upon arrival of the shipment at

 5. Customs will declare abandonment to shipments not cleared for 30 days or more.